Skip to content

 Args:

-dataset_id: The dataset ID (as shown in MDC platform).
+dataset_id: The dataset ID (as shown in MDC platform) or slug.

 download_directory: Directory where to save the downloaded archive file.